able-app/docs/controls/ε elements/menu/menu.md

 **Off** - For those menus that are cotained within a parent like a container for a Sheet or the ScrollView of a screen we will not use a shadow.

-Note: Take notice of the minor rounding of the corners.
+Note: Take notice of the minor rounding of the corners on menus with elevation.